Vote on death penalty proposed by Oklahoma lawmaker

 “We have seen a growing movement, in the last year especially, of people calling for Oklahoma to abolish the death penalty.
 And I want to give people a chance to express that on the ballot.”

-The freshman lawmaker said the last time Oklahomans could vote on the issue was six years prior, and since then she said botched executions have been in the spotlight.
+The freshman lawmaker said the last time Oklahomans could vote on the issue was six years ago and that since then botched executions have been in the spotlight.

-Oklahoma in October 2021 put to death John Marion Grant, the first state execution since 2015 when the wrong lethal injection drug was used to kill Charles Warner.
+Oklahoma put to death John Marion Grant in October in what was the first state execution since 2015, when the wrong lethal-injection drug was used to kill Charles Warner.
 Grant reportedly vomited multiple times during the injection of a lethal drug cocktail.

-Oklahoma Parole Board Chairman Adam Luck recently was asked by Gov. Kevin Stitt to resign due to his position on the death penalty.
-Luck indicated it would allow the governor "to appoint an individual more aligned with your position," according to the resignation letter.
+Oklahoma Pardon and Parole Board Chairman Adam Luck recently was asked by Gov. Kevin Stitt to resign due to his position on the death penalty.
+Luck, who has voted to spare the lives of death-row inmates, indicated that his resignation would allow the governor "to appoint an individual more aligned with (Stitt's) position," according to the resignation letter.

+Stitt, however, then appointed Edward Konieczny, a former Episcopal Church bishop who is one of several clergy members to sign an Oklahoma Conference of Churches theological statement opposing the death penalty.

-FBI statistics, which show states with the death penalty have a higher murder rate than those without capital punishment, support these expert opinions.
-Oklahoma’s murder rate is the 11th highest in the nation, according to the most recent CDC data.
+FBI statistics shared by the Death Penalty Information Center indicate that states with the death penalty have a higher murder rate than those without capital punishment.
+Oklahoma’s murder rate is the 11th highest in the nation, according to the most recent data from the Centers for Disease Control and Prevention.

 Turner hopes Oklahomans who wish to see the death penalty abolished will contact their legislators and ask them to support the bill.
 Turner’s constituents can contact her at 405-557-7396 or mauree.turner@okhouse.gov.